 We are a community of people who are passionate about growing food in a sustainable way.
 Once a month we hold a field day where we can meet, exchange ideas, learn from each other and tour a farm or garden to get us excited about producing beautiful food.
 We welcome everyone, whether you are an experienced green thumb or just starting out with your first backyard vegie patch.
 Families welcome.

 The Hunter Organic Growers Society is a not for profit community organisation run by volunteers in the Hunter Valley region.

-We have been consistently promoting, providing education and building community around sustainable growing for close to 40 years.
+We have been consistently promoting, providing education and building community around sustainable growing since 1979 - that's over 40 years!

 WHAT WE DO